bio-tools/biotoolsDocs/api_attribute_model_dev.rst

           ]
         }
       ]
-      "comment": "Predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms.", "cmd": "-s best",
+      "note": "Predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms.", "cmd": "-s best",
     }
   ]